-Relations between Germany and the Central African Republic are basically amicable but low-key.
-The German Embassy in Bangui was closed in 1997.
-Since then, the German Embassy in Yaoundé has been responsible for the Central African Republic.
-For its part, the Central African Republic looks after relations with Germany through its embassy in Paris.
+Relations between Germany and the Central African Republic are untroubled but low-key.
+Germany closed its Embassy in the capital Bangui in 1997 and since then the German Embassy in Cameroon has been responsible for the country.
+For its part, the Central African Republic looks after relations with Germany through its Embassy in Paris.

 German is taught as the second foreign language at some of the country’s secondary schools.
 There are no German cultural or educational institutions in the Central African Republic.